Thogaruchesti-hemanth/compose-practice-hub/README.md

 ## Features

 - State-driven UI using `remember` and `mutableStateOf`
-- Dice face image swapped via a `when` expression on state
+- Dice face image swapped via a `when` expression on the state
 - Button click triggers `(1..6).random()` to update state and recompose
 - Centered layout using `wrapContentSize(Alignment.Center)`